Real Testing. Unbiased Reviews.

 If you like the durability and classic look of leather, the Danner Mountain 600 hiking boots are the way to go.
 These boots combine leather with a lightweight design, perfect for tough trails and rough terrain.

-Weighing in at 27 oz the Danner Mountain are quite heavy, however they feature a rockered design that makes them “feel” a lot lighter than they actually are.
+Weighing in at 27 oz, the Danner Mountain is quite heavy; however, it features a rockered design that makes it “feel” much lighter than it actually is.

 Highlighting the use of the danner dry membrane while the boot is submerged in water during our 10 minute submersion test